Retaining Employment and Talent After Injury or Illness Network (RETAIN)

 RETAIN is a joint initiative of the Office of Disability Employment Policy and the Employment and Training Administration at the U.S. Department of Labor and the Social Security Administration.
 The project’s overall goals are to increase employment retention and labor force participation of individuals who acquire, and/or are at risk of, developing disabilities that inhibit their ability to work and to reduce long-term work absences among project participants.

-As the Programmatic Technical Assistance Provider (RETAIN TA), AIR, in partnership with Concepts Communications, provides ongoing TA support to state awardees (California, Connecticut, Kansas, Kentucky, Minnesota, Ohio, Washington and Vermont) through subject matter expertise, interactive engagement, shared learning, and capacity and knowledge building tools and resources to support individual and collective state needs on the readiness and implementation of their SAW/RTW models.
+As the Programmatic Technical Assistance Provider (RETAIN TA), AIR provides ongoing TA support to state awardees (California, Connecticut, Kansas, Kentucky, Minnesota, Ohio, Washington and Vermont) through subject matter expertise, interactive engagement, shared learning, and capacity and knowledge building tools and resources to support individual and collective state needs on the readiness and implementation of their SAW/RTW models.

 For additional information about RETAIN TA, contact RETAINTA@air.org.